aleksanderkoder/OzonAlerts/README.md

 # OzonAlerts.js

-A pretty and easy-to-use framework for customizable popup boxes for the web, featuring a modern and elegant design.
+A pretty and easy-to-use Javascript framework for customizable popup boxes, featuring a modern and elegant design.

 ## Installation